The Manual - Chapters and Appendices

 The UCC has the following course deletion policy based on the NECHE requirement that the college catalog should not list as current any courses not taught for two consecutive years that will not be taught during the third consecutive year:

-1. Annually, at the beginning of September, the Chair of the UCC will request from the Director of the Records Office a report indicating which courses listed in the College Catalog have not been taught for two or more calendar years, and the last semester the course was taught.
+1. Annually, at the beginning of September, the Chair of the UCC will request from the Director of the Registrar's Office a report indicating which courses listed in the College Catalog have not been taught for two or more calendar years, and the last semester the course was taught.
 This report will be shared with the academic deans/director and members of the UCC.

 2. The appropriate academic dean will notify appropriate department chairs/program directors of the courses that have not been taught for two or more years and are subject to deletion.